Unnai Thedi Varuven: Production

 Unnai Thedi Varuven was produced by K. R. Gangadharan under KRG Film Circuit and directed by C. V. Sridhar, who also wrote the story.
-The comedy subplot featuring Thengai Srinivasan and Manorama was written by Sridhar's longtime associate Chitralaya Gopu.
+The comedy subplot featuring Thengai Srinivasan and Manorama was written by Sridhar's longtime associate Chithralaya Gopu.
 Cinematography was handled by P. Bhaskar Rao, and the editing by K. R. Ramalingam.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.

 Release and reception

 Unnai Thedi Varuven was released on 5 July 1985.
 Jayamanmadhan of Kalki said the suspense element in the film was weak, and was like sambar and payasam mixed together.
 The film became a commercial success.